Amino-NET-Group/Amino.NET.Interactions/examples.md

 }
 ```

-## Utility command that only works in a spcific community
+## Utility command that only works in a specific community
 ```cs
 [Command("utility", "Some utility command", 123456)] // 123456 in this case is the communityId
 public async Task CommunityCommand(Interaction context)